nokia-eda/terraform-provider-appstore-v1/docs/data-sources/app_installer_list.md

 Optional:

 - `app_id` (String) AppID of the app, which is the unique identifier of an app.
 It should be equal to the group of the app.
 - `app_settings` (Attributes) AppSettings defines a list of variables and their value.
-Only variables that are customised need to be mentioned.
+Only variables that are customized need to be mentioned.
 If AppSettings are not again mentioned on upgrade, values will remain as is. (see [below for nested schema](#nestedatt--items--spec--apps--app_settings))
 - `catalog` (String) Catalog of the app to be installed.
 This is where app manifest is retrieved from, along with some other metadata.